virgo47/javasimon/readme.txt

 == Java Simon name ==

 *Java Simon* is the official name of the project with _Simple Monitoring API_ as a half title.
 Codename of the project is *javasimon*.
 We use word Simon as a synonym for a "monitor" in javadoc or on our wiki - of course we use it only for monitors based on the API.
 We write Simon mostly with capital S, Java Simon with space and javasimon as a one word with all lowercase.
 Word javasimon is probably best to use in search engines.

-We'll make some logo too... after version 1 will be released. :-)